 2) NPR (Natural Pressure Release) – this refers to letting the pot naturally release pressure.
 Leave the vent valve alone so it releases the pressure by itself.
 You’ll know this when you see the silver button go down on top of the lid.
 This setting is used almost always for meats unless you want dry leathery jerky for dinner.
 Some recipes will call for “10 NPR”, which means, wait until you see the panel indicate “L0:10” and then you can manually release pressure by opening the vent.
 Again, start slow when you release the pressure.
 Rule of thumb for using this method is for meats, foaming starchy foods, and a full pot that’s filled up to the Max line.

-3) Need at LEAST ½ C – 1 cup of liquid for the pot to come to pressure. – There are many reasons why the pot comes to pressure different length of time, such as, how much liquid or solid are in the pot.
+3) Need at LEAST ½ C – 1 cup of liquid for the pot to come to pressure. – There are many reasons why the pot comes to pressure different length of time, such as, how much liquid or solid is in the pot.
 Are you using frozen or thawed ingredients… etc. But in general, for 6 QT, ½ to 1 cup and for 8 QT, at least 2 cups of liquid is all you need.
 Again, this depends on what you’re cooking.
 Since the pot needs liquid to come to pressure cooking really dry food for a long period of time will require more liquid.
 If you’re steaming veggies, you may only need 1/2 cup.